letup/supaplex/README.md

 #Supaplex

-The beloved [Supaplex](http://en.wikipedia.org/wiki/Supaplex) game for your Mac OS X.
+The beloved [Supaplex](http://en.wikipedia.org/wiki/Supaplex) game for your Mac OS X. See also http://www.elmerproductions.com/sp/ for more information on the original game.

 ### Installation

 * Go to [releases](https://github.com/saglam/supaplex/releases) and download the latest dmg file
 * Double click on the file you downloaded
-* Drag the Supaplex app to you Applications folder
+* Drag the Supaplex app to your Applications folder
 * Click on the Supaplex app to begin playing

 ### Contact